Armenia–Azerbaijan relations: 2025

-On 8 August 2025, Pashinyan and Aliyev signed a joint declaration at the White House, committing to a peace deal facilitated by the Trump administration that would end nearly four decades of conflict between the two countries.
+On 8 August, Pashinyan and Aliyev signed a joint declaration at the White House, committing to a peace deal facilitated by the Trump administration that would end nearly four decades of conflict between the two countries.
 The agreement also granted the United States exclusive development rights for the corridor, which will be operated under Armenian law and subleased to a consortium—moves analysts say could “unlock the region” and pave the way for Azerbaijan’s possible entry into the Abraham Accords.

+2026

+In March 2026, Azerbaijan imported goods from Armenia for the first time, with the total value amounting to US$960.
+During the first three months of the year, Azerbaijan exported products worth US$5.757 million to Armenia.